 Let's be honest, you could wear this bad boy all year round.
 Dublin-based biz Honey Drip has just launched its perfectly low-key Christmas jumper collection, with a choice of Harry Styles, Elf, or the gingerbread man designs.
 At only €26, you could hardly leave them behind.

 Shop Honey Drip's full range HERE.

-Same time, same place next week for a fresh L List, rounding up the bits we're Lovin in Dublin.
+Same time, same place next week for a fresh round up of things we're Lovin in Dublin!